-- There isn’t any change in the number of activities which MIPS eligible clinicians need to report for reaching 40 points.
+- There isn’t any change in the number of activities that MIPS eligible clinicians need to report for reaching 40 points.
 CMS wants to propose more activities to select from and also wants changes to existing activities for Inventory.
-The clinicians practicing in rural areas and small practices would only be needed to report no more than 1 high-weighted or 2 medium weighted activities for reaching the highest score.
+The clinicians practicing in rural areas and small practices would only be needed to report no more than 1 high-weighted or 2 medium-weighted activities for reaching the highest score.

 - For the TIN to get credit for group participation, only one MIPS eligible clinician would have to perform the Improvement Activity.